AliBahaari/URL-Status/README.md

 # URL Status

-***URL Status*** retrieves all links from a website to check their status, then it saves the links having 200 or 404 HTTP status code in a file choosing its name.
+***URL Status*** retrieves all links from a website to check their status, then it saves the links having 200 and 404 HTTP status codes in a file choosing its name.

 ## Tutorial